Trending Topics

 What sets the micromanufacturing process apart?
 Several factors:

 • Cellular configuration: Rather than the traditional linear production line, where a piece is moving forward through a series of processes, microfactories are designed in a cellular or modular fashion, allowing pieces to move among different stations in any order needed, supporting increased customization.
+This cuts down on the potential for bottlenecks, enables more small-batch production and reduces time spent on reconfiguring lines.

 Some of the most important technologies enabling the emergence of microfactories include: